 Helping to bring about the changes are the entrepreneurs and researchers who are giving us the chance to be “smarter” by demonstrating just how much a smart device can help.

-“It is the adopter syndrome,” said Todd M. Manini, a professor at the University of Florida’s Institute on Aging .
+“It is the adopter syndrome,” said Todd M. Manini, a professor at UF’s Institute on Aging.
 “You tend to see older adults adopt technology a little bit later than younger adults.”

 That’s especially true for smartwatches, something Manini said he hopes will change.
 He heads up a research project on clinical and population health integration at the Institute on Aging.